 When does the Applicant for Registration of Design get the registration Certificate?

 When an application for registration of a design is in order, it is accepted and registered.
 A certificate of registration is subsequently issued to the applicant.
 This usually takes about 9 months.
 However, a separate request is to be made to the Controller of Designs for obtaining a certified copy of the certificate for use in legal proceedings.

-What is a Register of Designs in India?
+What is the Register of Designs in India?

 The Register of Designs is a document maintained by The Patent Office, Kolkata, as a statutory requirement.
 It contains the design number, class number, date of filing (in this country) and reciprocity date (if any), name and address of the proprietor, and such other matters as would affect the validity of proprietorship of the design.
 It is open for public inspection on payment of the prescribed fee & an extract from the register may also be obtained on request.